oracle/terraform-provider-oci/website/docs/d/waas_waas_policies.html.markdown

 				* **URL_PART_ENDS_WITH:** Matches if the concatenation of request URL path and query ends with the contents of the `value` field.
 				* **URL_PART_CONTAINS:** Matches if the concatenation of request URL path and query contains the contents of the `value` field.

-				URL must start with /

-				URL can't contain restricted double slashes //

-				URL can't contain restricted ' & ? symbols
+				URLs must start with a `/`.
+URLs can't contain restricted double slashes `//`.
+URLs can't contain the restricted `'` `&` `?` symbols.
+Resources to cache can only be specified by a URL, any query parameters are ignored.
 			* `value` - The value of the caching rule criteria.
-		* `is_client_caching_enabled` - Enables or disables the client caching.
-Browsers use the Cache-Control header value for caching content locally, in the browser.
-This setting will control the addition of a Cache-Control header to responses.
-It overrides existing Cache-Control headers.
+		* `is_client_caching_enabled` - Enables or disables client caching.
+Browsers use the `Cache-Control` header value for caching content locally in the browser.
+This setting overrides the addition of a `Cache-Control` header in responses.
 		* `key` - The unique key for the caching rule.
 		* `name` - The name of the caching rule.
 	* `captchas` - A list of CAPTCHA challenge settings.
 These are used to challenge requests with a CAPTCHA to block bots.